WhaleConnect/whaleconnect/docs/building.md

 All commands are run in the repository root.

-## Supported Compilers
+## Tools

 This project uses C++23 features and Swift-to-C++ interop.
+Required tools and their minimum versions are listed below:

-Compilation is officially supported with Clang 18+ and Swift 5.9+ (Swift is only used on macOS).
-Clang 19+ is required on Windows which fixes false positive ODR violation errors from the Microsoft STL.
+- Clang 18 (Clang 19 is required on Windows which fixes false positive ODR violation errors from the Microsoft STL)
+- Swift 5.9 (Swift is only used on macOS)
+- Python 3.10

 All code is standards compliant.
 However, because the project uses recent C++ features, other compilers, and versions older than those listed above, are not supported.